danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 ### Existing solutions

-Before moving to the possible implementation details of our own, we should first try to look at how these features are emulated in Kotlin, if they are, and how they are implemented in other programming languages.
+Before moving to the possible implementation details of our own, we should first try to look at how these features are emulated in Kotlin if they are, and how they are implemented in other programming languages.

 #### Imitations in Kotlin: Variadic arguments

-In fact, there is a way to enforce some arguments to be always in named form --- it is the `vararg` keyword.
-More specifically, every argument after a variadic one must be used in named form.
+There is a way to enforce some arguments to always be in the named form --- it is the `vararg` keyword.
+More specifically, every argument after a variadic one must be used in the named form.

-That makes a way in Kotlin to make some arguments of a function be always named by using `vararg nothings: Nothing`.
-Currently such variadic parameter is forbidden (there is a compilation error, which can be suppressed), and it looks weird and takes space for, in a fact, a separator.
+That makes it a way in Kotlin to make some arguments of a function to consistently be in named form by using `vararg nothings: Nothing`.
+Currently, such a variadic parameter is forbidden (there is a compilation error, which can be suppressed), and it looks weird and takes space for, in fact, a separator.

 ```kotlin
 /* requires passing all arguments by name */